-The instrument is an electronic instrument that can handle 16 MIDI channels (or reception of 32 channels for MIDI data reception when using the [USB] terminal).
+The Clavinova is an electronic instrument that can handle 16 MIDI channels (or reception of 32 channels for MIDI data reception when using the [USB] terminal).
 This is usually expressed as "it can play 16 instruments at the same time."
 Channel messages transmit information such as Note ON/OFF, Program Change, for each of the 16 channels.

-Message Name Operation/Panel Setting Note ON/OFF Messages which are generated when the keyboard is played.
-Each mes- sage includes a specific note num- ber which corresponds to the key which is pressed, plus a velocity value based on how hard the key is played.
-Program Change For selecting Voices (with control change bank select MSB/LSB settings) Control Change Volume, panpot (Mixing Console), etc.
+Message Name Clavinova Operation/Panel Setting Messages which are generated when the keyboard is played.
+Each message includes a specific note number which corresponds to the key which is pressed, plus a velocity value based on how hard the key is played.
+Note ON/OFF Program Change For selecting Voices (with control change bank select MSB/LSB settings) Control Change Volume, panpot (Mixing Console), etc.